circus-tent/circus/docs/source/for-ops/configuration.rst

     **endpoint**
         The ZMQ socket used to manage Circus via **circusctl**.
         (default: *tcp://127.0.0.1:5555*)
+    **endpoint_owner**
+        If set to a system username and the endpoint is an ipc socket like *ipc://var/run/circusd.sock*, then ownership of the socket file will be changed to that user at startup.
+For more details, see :ref:`security`.
+        (default: None)
     **pubsub_endpoint**
         The ZMQ PUB/SUB socket receiving publications of events.
         (default: *tcp://127.0.0.1:5556*)